 Do you have missing teeth?
 One or more missing teeth can negatively affect your everyday life.
 From increasing your risk of an infection to increasing difficulties eating and speaking, there are many ways missing teeth can affect your life.
-We provide dental implants in New Port Richey to replace your missing teeth and improve your oral health.
+At Radiant Dentistry, Dr. Caputo provides dental implants in New Port Richey to replace you missing teeth and improve your oral health.

 What Are Dental Implants?

 Dental implants are a tooth replacement composed of three parts, a crown, a biocompatible screw, and an abutment to connect the two.
 They are a sturdy and effective option to replace missing teeth.
 However, they do require a few months to complete.
 This is due to a process called osseointegration.
 Once the titanium screw has been surgically placed in your mouth, it can take up to a few months for your body to accept the screw as your tooth’s new roots.
 Once this process is done, your dental implant will feel very natural and similar to your natural tooth.

 A dental implant is a fantastic option to replace missing teeth.
 While they do take much longer than other dental restorations, there are numerous benefits, some of which include:

 - They appear and feel similar to your natural teeth